xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

 ---
 layout: post
-title:  "IntelliJ/Rust are becoming buddies"
+title:  "IntelliJ for Rust"
 date:   2016-10-09 12:58:32 -0700
 categories: rust
 ---

+IntelliJ/Rust are fast becoming buddies
+---

-Most of the time I do everything in Sublime Edit 3 -- I like the syntax highlighting, intuitive multi-caret support, and speed of grepping through my project or jumping to a file based on fuzzy filename matching.
-But it's good to try new dev environments and the more I write Rust the more I want to leverage the rich type system to be more productive on large projects.
-And while I'm at it I want to support the Rust commercial support ecosystem: I'm giving the IntelliJ IDE (by Idea Software) a full shake.
+Most of the time I do everything in Sublime Text 3 -- I like the syntax highlighting, intuitive multi-caret support, and speed of grepping through my project or jumping to a file based on fuzzy filename matching.
+But it's good to try new dev environments and the more I write Rust the more I want to leverage the type system to be more productive on large projects.
+And while I'm at it I want to support the Rust commercial ecosystem -- I'm going to give the IntelliJ IDE (by Idea Software) a fair shake.
+It doesn't hurt that IntelliJ is also a respected IDE for Java/Scala and Ruby (among many other supported platforms).

-IntelliJ CE has been exclusive Rust editor.
+IntelliJ CE has been my exclusive Rust dev environment.
 And over the past few months it has gotten better and better.
 While still considered a work in progress it has helped me gain productivity.
+The plugin manager frequently alerts me of releases in the Rust plugin and the plugin repository reports upwards of 40k downloads -- so more than a few Rustaceans are using the plugin!
+But at the same time I haven't seen much advocacy or critiques.

-In this post I want to go over everyday usage and hopefully convince you to give Intellij and the Rust plugin a try.
+In this post I want to go over everyday usage and hopefully convince you to give Intellij and [the Rust plugin](https://intellij-rust.github.io/) a try.

 Setup
 ---